-- A. Land Use and Zoning - Rezone the Forest Glen Metro Station parking lot (Forest Glen Road Lot 1, Kimball Place Lot P6, Parcel P471 and Parcel P443), from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit for optional method development.
-Provide a minimum of 15 percent MPDUs for the affordable housing public benefit. - B. Environment - Maintain the existing tree-lined buffer along the north and northeastern property boundaries (between existing parking lots, Walsh View Terrace and Coleridge Drive). - Achieve a minimum of 60 percent shaded areas within the new civic green to reduce greenhouse gases and heat island effect. - Maintain existing trees and supplement tree canopy gaps along Darcy Forest Drive and Forest Glen Road.
+- Rezone the Forest Glen Metro Station parking lot (Forest Glen Road Lot 1, Kimball Place Lot P6, Parcel P471 and Parcel P443), from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrianoriented development at the transit station. - Any optional method project that includes residential dwelling units should provide a minimum of 15 percent MPDUs.
+In addition, with redevelopment, a minimum of 25 percent of the units should be two-bedroom units and five percent of the units should be three-bedroom units. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit for optional method development.
+Provide a minimum of 15 percent MPDUs for the affordable housing public benefit.

+- Maintain the existing tree-lined buffer along the north and northeastern property boundaries (between existing parking lots, Walsh View Terrace and Coleridge Drive). - Achieve a minimum of 60 percent shaded areas within the new civic green to reduce greenhouse gases and heat island effect. - Maintain existing trees and supplement tree canopy gaps along Darcy Forest Drive and Forest Glen Road.